Microsoft ends support for Internet Explorer on June 16, 2022.

 At the NTT Group, human rights managers from domestic and overseas companies discuss and select human rights issues to be addressed by NTT and determine priority issues to be addressed each year.

-We will also hold dialogue with experts to obtain advice regarding our initiatives.
 In our human rights management survey in fiscal 2016 covering all Group companies in Japan and overseas, and based on the Guiding Principles on Business and Human Rights, we checked up on their human rights policy, management systems and priority human rights issues.
 The results identified priority human rights issues for 250 of the 258 companies surveyed and indicated that 248 companies are working on specific initiatives to raise awareness about these human rights issues.

 Since fiscal 2017, we have brought in external specialized institutions to implement risk assessments based on results obtained from in-house surveys.
 In fiscal 2017, a potential human rights impact assessment was carried out which assigned an evaluative score to the degree of negative impact of the NTT Group's businesses on the human rights of stakeholders from the perspective of "the likelihood of future human rights risks in each country" and "severity of human rights risks arising in each business."
 The results of this led to us identifying Asia as a priority area for tackling human rights issues and establishing 21 human rights indicators for ICT business.

 In fiscal 2018, a manifest human rights impact assessment was carried out to verify the initiatives implemented in the previous fiscal year.
 After considering factors such as country risk for each country in Asia and impact on business, India was selected as the country to be assessed.
-Interviews were conducted with our local subsidiary and a local NGO that deals with human rights risk associated with specific business activities.
+Interviews were onducted with our local subsidiary and a local NGO that deals with human rights risk associated with specific business activities.
 The results of this confirmed there are currently no serious human rights issues that present a major risk to business operations.
-Meanwhile we identified priority issues out of the 21 human rights indicators mapped to be addressed in India in the future.
+Meanwhile we identified priority issues out of the 21 human rights indicators that should be addressed in India in the future.

 In fiscal 2019, we conducted a second human rights management survey following the first one in fiscal 2016 to confirm the management status of human rights contact points at each company and to set the NTT Group's human rights priorities.
 The survey was conducted targeting the NTT Group and our supply chain regarding the following items.

 As a result, we identified "women's rights," "privacy rights," "working hours," "occupational health and safety" and "the right to organize and collective bargaining" as our top five issues and became aware of the urgent need to reconfigure management to address global human rights issues.
 We also held a stakeholder dialogue involving five experts from three overseas organizations (Verisk Maplecroft, World Benchmarking Alliance and Corporate Human Rights Benchmark) and one Japanese organization (Japan Research Institute) with the head of the Human Rights Office.
-And we received advice on the NTT Group's overall human rights initiatives, human rights in the ICT industry, related challenges, information disclosure and Group-wide promotion of initiatives.
+And we received advice on the NTT Group's overall human rights initiatives, human rights in the ICT industry, related challenges, information disclosure and Groupwide promotion of initiatives.

 In fiscal 2020, we held an in-house lecture for each issue with external experts from the organization, BSR.
 We held these lectures with the aim of fostering an understanding of the priority human rights issues we face as a united NTT Group company, including our global operations, and we also considered the reporting efforts of each company within the group.
 This dialog was conducted several times.
 We also researched the human rights management content required of us as a global ICT company, and worked with staff in charge of human rights including at global group companies to focus on particularly important issues and select four themes.